• SMALL

 Who is at risk of Leptospirosis?

 High risk water includes stagnant, dirty-looking or obviously polluted fresh water found in ditches, drains, ponds, lakes or rivers.
-Sea water poses very little risk.
+Sea water poses less risk.

 What are the symptoms?